Jay Z's million-album Samsung sale unlikely to count for charts

 Samsung holds the largest global market share among smartphone makers with 32.7 percent.
 Apple is in second with 17.3 percent.
 Samsung shipped 70.7 million phones in the first quarter this year.

 "Magna Carta Holy Grail" will be released by Universal Music Group's Roc-A-Fella Records.
-Universal is owned by France's Vivendi SA (VIV.PA).
+Universal is owned by France's Vivendi SA.

 (Reporting by Eric Kelsey; Editing by Cynthia Osterman)